 With this option, you can take advantage of long-term compounding growth and the immediate tax refund.
 The disadvantage, however, is that you’ll pay more interest if you pay off your mortgage slowly.
 Depending on your amortization period, you may be at risk of carrying mortgage debt into retirement.

-A third option is to make an RSP deposit and use the tax refund to pay down your mortgage faster.
+A third option is to make a RSP deposit and use the tax refund to pay down your mortgage faster.

 Mortgage freedom is a worthy goal; however, when you consider your complete financial plan, you can achieve more.
-Talk to your Financial Advisor today and learn how an Equitable Life RSP can be incorporated into your personalized financial plan.
+Talk to your advisor today and learn how an Equitable RSP can be incorporated into your personalized financial plan.